 Compton Center Academic Affairs failed to notify faculty due for evaluations in 2006, so no faculty evaluations took place in the 2006-2007 year.
 El Camino College found that in many cases, previous evaluations were missing from the files.
 As part of the negotiation with faculty, CCCD and the faculty adopted a new evaluation process that includes input from El Camino faculty.
 Compton's Human Resources department produced a schedule of faculty evaluations for the next three years.
 Each faculty member will undergo a comprehensive evaluation every six years.
 As a result of the first six-month progress report from the Fiscal Crisis and Management Assistance Team (FCMAT), the Special Trustee negotiated a memorandum of understanding with the faculty leadership to implement the Faculty Development Project.
-The Faculty Development Project is not an alternative to evaluation; however, it is designed to develop a professional development plan for each of the full-time Compton faculty members.
+The assessment conducted under the project will satisfy the requirements for the evaluation of tenured faculty during the 2007-2008 academic year.
+All probationary and temporary faculty are being evaluated by the regular evaluations procedures during this time.

-- 1. All employee evaluations must be completed in a timely manner (IIIA.1.b). - 2.
-Compton faculty will return to a regular evaluation schedule effective fall 2008 (IIIA.1.b). - c.
+1. All employee evaluations must be completed in a timely manner.

+1.c.
 Faculty and others directly responsible for student progress toward achieving stated student learning outcomes have, as a component of their evaluation, effectiveness in producing those learning outcomes.